cesto93/progettoSDCC/README.md

     * -count this command do the wordcount of the files in the bucket identified by given names

 * This are the commands for arg specification:
-    * -bucket (OPTIONAL) specified to use a bucket that MUST be existent
     * -names (USED with load/delete/count)specifies the names for the S3 file in the bucket to use/load/delete
     * -paths (USED with load) specifies the paths for the local file to upload
     * -serverAddr (USED with count) specifie the address of the server for the rpc requiest to wordcount operation